Innoviox/tzgolk-in/README.md

 - [x] display advanced wheel info
 - [ ] highlight current player / changes at each step
 - [ ] run through game and see if theres glitches
-- [ ] further disentangle options and research from model
+- [ ] further disentangle options and research from engine
 - [ ] store list of gamestates
 - [x] fix freeresearch: rework so that if ur at tier 3 it returns a list of options

 Goals